1.

 Special Education - Transition Services - Education.
 Employment.
 Independence.

-Sandra Murray is a Special Education Program Supervisor that supports the Intellectual Disabilities, Autism, Emotional Behavioral Disorder, and Transition programs.
+Sandra Murray serves as an Assistant Director of Special Education for the Cobb County School District.
 Sandra has experience in supporting students with disabilities at the school and district level.
-She has served the Cobb County School District in the roles of Classroom Teacher, Intellectual Disabilities Trainer, Support Specialist and Supervisor of Special Education Compliance.
+She has served the Cobb County School District in the roles of Classroom Teacher, Intellectual Disabilities Trainer, Support Specialist, Supervisor of Special Education Compliance, and Special Education Program Supervisor.
 Sandra is passionate about supporting teams to create positive learning environments that foster student engagement, utilizing effective instructional strategies, and supporting the social and emotional development of all students.

 Holley Ashworth